Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Dynamic Swordplay**

-    When you take the Attack action and attack with weapon that has the *finesse* property, you can choose to deal either slashing or piercing damage.
+    When you take the Attack action and attack with weapon that has the :weapon-prop-finesse: **Finesse** property, you can choose to deal either :dmg-slashing: Slashing or :dmg-piercing: Piercing damage.

 - **Fleuret**